ricardoc2016/iw-status-api/README.md

 Make sure to have both of them updated to the latest version.

-Clone our project and execute Composer install:
+Clone our project and execute Composer install (we use --ignore-platform-reqs so you can install even if you don't have PHP 7.
+Remember that we provide a Docker Compose to run this app)':

 ```
-composer install;
+composer install --ignore-platform-reqs;
 ```

 Then, execute the following command: